 In this example, the authenticator (the device) initiates communication with an 802.1x-enabled client.
 When the client responds, it is prompted for a username and password.
 The authenticator passes this information to the authentication server, which determines whether the client can access services provided by the authenticator.
 When the client is successfully authenticated by the RADIUS server, the client is authorized to use services provided by the authenticator.
-When the client by the authenticator.
-When the client is successfully authenticator.
-When the port becomes unauthorized for that client.
+When the client logs off, the port becomes unauthorized for that client.

 If a client does not support 802.1x, authentication cannot take place.
-The device sends EAP-Request/ Identity frames to the client, but the client does not respond to them.
+The device sends EAP-Request/Identity frames to the client, but the client does not respond to them.